Application Information

 - Admission process overview: Once you apply to the LVN-RN Bridge program your application will be screened for meeting the minimum requirements.
 If your application meets the minimum requirements you will be invited to take the Nursing Challenge Exam.
 If you pass the exam, you will be invited to take the Test for Essential Academic Skills (TEAS) if you have not taken it already.
 If you pass the TEAS, you will be placed on a waitlist for entry into the Nursing program.

 - The Nursing Challenge Exam: This exam is based off of material from the EVC Nursing Fundamentals course.
 You can learn more about the topics covered by consulting the reading list and syllabus for that course.
 You can prepare for this exam by reviewing the topics found in the reading list and syllabus in your Nursing Fundamentals textbook from your LVN program.
-The Nursing Challenge Exam typically will be given in December, you will be notified by email.
+The Nursing Challenge Exam typically will be given in early April, you will be notified by email.
 You will be required to bring your California LVN License and Photo ID to take this exam, if you fail to bring these, you will not be allowed to take the exam.
 After you complete the exam, you will be notified of your pass/fail status via email.

-- Once you pass the Challenge Exam you will be asked to take the TEAS test if you haven't passed it already.
+- TEAS: Once you pass the Challenge Exam you will be asked to take the TEAS test if you haven't passed it already.
 (Please visit www.atitesting.com to access more information on the TEAS process and study material).
 A score of 62% or higher constitutes a passing score.
 Please note that we require applicants to pass the TEAS version 7, so if you have earned a passing score on the version 6 or before, you will need to retest.

-- If you pass the TEAS test, you will then be placed on the waitlist for entry into the EVC Nursing program.
+- Waitlist: If you pass the TEAS test, you will then be placed on the waitlist for entry into the EVC Nursing program.
 Waitlisted students will be placed as space becomes available in the Nursing program.
 Applicants that get placed are usually placed in the third semester of our four semester program.

 LVN 30-Unit Option Coursework